-Using factorial designs, we had to perform 16 independent experiments; the results of are presented in Table 2.
-The goal is to determine the level of each factor that would result in minimum yield, or minimum defective area on the textile.
-In order to reduce the effects of any other uncontrollable factors, the order of running the experiment was randomized.
+Using full factorial design, 16 independent experiments were performed; the results of these actual experiments are shown in Table 2.
+The objective is to determine the level of each factor that would result in minimum defective area in the fabric.
+The order of running the experiment was randomized.
+This randomization was necessary, in order to reduce the effects of any other outside uncontrollable factors.